Lately, you can find articles about church liturgy and related topics. I am happy about that for sometimes truly scandalous things happen.

 Would you believe that recently people in my church laughed out loud during the service?
 I want to publish this scandal worldwide in the hope that my readers will join me in grieving over this.
 That would already be somewhat of a victory.

-There is a Mr. De Boer in my congregation; however, if he is not within earshot, people call him “Selah.”
+There is a Mr. De Boer in my congregation, who is the local greengrocer; however, if he is not within earshot, people call him “Selah.”
 He earned the nickname this way.
 He is a singer with a mighty voice which he does not hide under a bushel, especially in church.

 Since that time he has had the nickname “Selah”—especially among the more flippant part of the congregation.
 People would say that the greengrocer’s horse would stop immediately as soon as its master ordered “Selah!”